RbrtDdds/zod-messages/zod-messages/README.md

 # Zod Messages

-Zod Messages is a TypeScript project that provides a set of utilities for handling validation messages using the Zod library.
+Zod Messages is a TypeScript project that provides a set of utilities for handling validation messages using the [Zod](https://github.com/colinhacks/zod) library.
+This library allows you to easily validate your data and display error messages in a readable form within your components.

+## Features

+- **Easy Integration**: Seamlessly integrates with the Zod validation library.
+- **Readable Messages**: Transforms Zod error results into user-friendly validation messages.
+- **TypeScript Support**: Fully typed and compatible with TypeScript.
+- **Flexible**: Can be used in various JavaScript frameworks and environments.

 ## Installation